-It was not possible for the facility to account for packaging materials used in the various production lines.
-To avoid double counting of packaging impacts, total amount of packaging materials entering the site are allocated to the total amount of products output from the whole set of production lines.
-Wood, plastic and cardboard are used in the site.
-Table 5 reports the amount allocated to 1 kg of aluminum product in output
+It was not possible for the facility to account for packaging materials used for billets and packaging materials used for profiles produced in the same site.
+To avoid double counting of packaging impacts, total amount of packaging materials entering the site are allocated to the total amount of products in output from the whole set of production lines.
+Wood, plastic, cardboard, paper and metal are used in the site.
+Table 5 reports the amount allocated to 1 kg of aluminum product in output.